QRTP — QR Transport Protocol

 Implementation

-The core protocol operation is parsing a QRTP frame: identify the frame format, extract stream descriptors, and enumerate packets.
-The snippets below are protocol-oriented reference implementations that follow PROTOCOL.md.
+The core protocol operation is parsing a QRTP frame: identify the frame format, extract stream headers, and enumerate packets.
+The reference code blocks below provide complete, compliant implementation strategies across all supported environments.

 Parse frame header